weng-lab/TEMP2/README.md

 Current version: v1.0.1

-Author: Tianxiong Yu (yutianxiong@gmail.com) in Weng Lab
+Author: Tianxiong Yu (yutianxiong@gmail.com)
 If you have any questions or find any bugs please contact Tianxiong Yu through yutianxiong@gmail.com.

 ## Important Updates
 TEMP2 has updated it is dependency of python2 to python3!!!

+## Bug fixed
+1. Inaccurate insertion strand annotation in the germline mode through **TEMP2 insertion2**.
+2. Inaccurate insertion strand annotation in the ALU mode when enabling -A.

 ## Requirements
 * Linux x86_64 systems.